alperenbelgic/backend-flow-controller/README.md

 ## Motivation
 - ability to design or view the application flow with a human readable way
-- to have full control over what is going on behind the scenes
+- to have full control over the rest of the iceberg
 - separating the API from UI ( or any other consumer )